negomi/cljs-canvas-backgrounds/README.md

 ## Usage

 ```
-npm install html5-canvas-backgrounds --save
+npm install cljs-canvas-backgrounds --save
 ```

-Load the script at `resources/public/js/compiled/html5_canvas_backgrounds.js` in your project.
+Load the script at `resources/public/js/compiled/cljs_canvas_backgrounds.js` in your project.

-This will give you a global `html5_canvas_backgrounds` object, with the backgrounds as properties.
+This will give you a global `cljs_canvas_backgrounds` object, with the backgrounds as properties.
 Each has a `draw` function which you need to call, passing an options object, containing at least the `id` of your canvas element.

 So, to initialize the checkerboard background:

-`html5_canvas_backgrounds.checkerboard.draw({ id: "my-canvas-id" });`
+`cljs_canvas_backgrounds.checkerboard.draw({ id: "my-canvas-id" });`

 Replace the name to use a different background.